jbcodeforce/eda-studies/docs/techno/confluent/index.md

 ### Kafka Connector

 Managed connectors supports only, as of now, a subset of the connectors available on Connector hub.
-Still it is possiblle to upload our own plugins.
+Still it is possible to upload our own plugins.

 Connectors can access public or private (via VPC peering or transit gateways) sources and sinks.